aboondooley/CPSC5910_Project1/README.md

 For the first lab we created a fixed length sand pile of 3X3 and created methods to create, check if stable, stabilize if not stable, and print the Sandpile.

+In the final project we created the fully functional version.
+I updated my code so that my stabilize method can work for any size SandPile.